Fraunhofer Heinrich Hertz Institute

 Thomas Schierl received the Diplom-Ingenieur degree (passed with distinction) in Computer Engineering from the Berlin University of Technology (TUB), Germany in December 2003 and the Doktor der Ingenieurwissenschaften (Dr.-Ing.) degree in Electrical Engineering and Computer Science (passed with distinction) from Berlin University of Technology (TUB) in October 2010.

-Since 2010, Thomas is head of the Multimedia Communications Group in the Image Processing Department of Fraunhofer HHI, Berlin.
-Since September 2004, Thomas is a Senior Researcher in the Image processing department of Dr. Ralf Schäfer and Prof. Dr.-Ing.
-Thomas Wiegand, where Thomas is responsible as a project manager for various scientific as well as Industry-funded research projects.
+Since 2010, Thomas is head of the research group Multimedia Communications in the Image Processing Department at Fraunhofer Heinrich Hertz Institute (HHI), Berlin.
+Before Thomas was responsible as Senior Researcher for various scientific as well as Industry-funded research projects in the Image Processing department of Dr. Ralf Schäfer and Prof. Dr.-Ing.
+Thomas Wiegand at HHI.

-Typically, he is participating MPEG, IETF, 3GPP and DVB meetings.
+Typically, he is participating standardization meetings such as JCT, MPEG, IETF, 3GPP or DVB meetings.

-In 2007, he visited the Image, Video, and Multimedia Systems group of Prof. Bernd Girod at Stanford University, CA, USA for different research activities.
+In 2007, Thomas visited the Image, Video, and Multimedia Systems group of Prof. Bernd Girod at Stanford University, CA, USA for different research activities.

 Home